mendix/docs/content/refguide/call-rest-action.md

 ### 5.4 Custom HTTP Headers

 These headers are added to the HTTP request header.
 Each custom header is a pair with a key and a value (a microflow expression).
+Do note that key values of custom HTTP headers may not contain an underscore (_).
+NGINX will silently drop HTTP headers with underscores (which are perfectly valid according to the HTTP standard).
+This is done in order to prevent ambiguities when mapping headers to CGI variables as both dashes and underscores are mapped to underscores during that process.

 ## 6 Request Tab {#request}